delftdata/valentine/README.md

 Demo Paper:
 @article{koutras2021demo,
-  title={Valentine in Action: Matching Tabular Data at Scale}, author={Koutras, Christos and Psarakis, Kyriakos and Ionescu, Andra and Fragkoulis, Marios and Bonifati, Angela and Katsifodimos, Asterios}, journal={VLDB}, volume={14}, number={12},
+  title={Valentine in Action: Matching Tabular Data at Scale}, author={Koutras, Christos and Psarakis, Kyriakos and Siachamis, George and Ionescu, Andra and Fragkoulis, Marios and Bonifati, Angela and Katsifodimos, Asterios}, journal={VLDB}, volume={14}, number={12},